lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-mechanics.md

 The damage severity of a wound is based on a percentile dice roll modified by:

 * The weapon’s lethality statistic.
-* +30 if you're a NPC, because you're not a hero and you get badly wounded more easily.
+* +30 if the target is a NPC, because they're not a hero and get badly wounded more easily.
 * +30 if the hit location was deemed a "Critical" one on the hit location chart.
 * +0 if the hit location was deemed a "Vital" one on the hit location chart.
 * -30 if the hit location is neither Critical nor Vital on the hit location chart.
 * armor, if it applies
+* +30 if the attacker spent luck on attack
+* -30 if the defender spent luck on defense
+* +5 for every net success the attacker gets beyond the first.

 All modifiers are cumulative, and are added to the percentile roll to give a final result based on the damage table.
 The damage table is configurable by each game.
 Here is the standard one: